-- "The interior of the 2013 Jeep Compass includes soft-touch materials on the door trim, a comfortable center armrest and a steering wheel that provides decent feel and grip." -- Kelley Blue Book
+- "The interior of the 2014 Jeep Compass includes soft-touch materials on the door trim, a comfortable center armrest and a steering wheel that provides decent feel and grip." -- Kelley Blue Book (2014)

 Next Steps: Jeep Compass

-- Find low financing rates for the Jeep Compass
+- View the best prices for the 2015 Jeep Compass

-- See what others paid for the 2013 Jeep Compass
+- See what others paid for the 2015 Jeep Compass

 - See Affordable Compact SUVs rankings